 The little segment "Kero-chan ni Omakase" was added later to the anime to show off the great variety of clothes and accessories.

-In interviews, CLAMP deliberately approached the Unlimited Wardrobe trope for Sakura to make her, as both a character and a Magical Girl, stand out among other characters in the genre who are limited to either one uniform or the same uniform with touch-ups, a la Sailor Moon, especially since unlike most magical girls Sakura doesn't have a Transformation Sequence.
+In interviews, CLAMP deliberately approached the Unlimited Wardrobe trope for Sakura to make her, as both a character and a Magical Girl, stand out among other characters in the genre who are limited to either one uniform or the same uniform with touch-ups, a la Sailor Moon, especially since unlike most magical girls Sakura doesn't have a Transformation Sequence that changes her outfit.

 The anime omits way too many plot points from the conclusion of the manga, leaving it at a less Sugar Filled Ending.

 In the anime not all of the 53 cards were shown being captured.
 The Through for example.

 In the final ending of the TV series Syaoran does not permanently move to Tomeda (the second movie rectifies this).

 The teddy bears.
 Sakura never gives Syaoran one in the anime.

 Touya's motorbike.
 A Chekhov's Gun in the manga, as Touya gives Sakura a ride with it so she can make it to the bus station in time to give Syaoran her bear.
 The manga also explains why the motorbike disappears; it's because Sakura wouldn't be able to keep up with a motorbike on her rollerblades.

 Kaho's Second Love (in the flashback to her relationship with Touya, she tells him that next time they meet, they'll both have new loves).
 In the manga, she's in love with Eriol.

 The splitting of Eriol's magic and the revelation of Fujitaka Kinomoto being the other half of Clow Reed are missing as well.
 As a result Fujitaka doesn't get to be reunited with his wife's spirit again.